Jmwofford/babyDiv_WDI-curriculum/homework/mongo/donut-shop/README.md

 Lets design a donut schema using mongoose and then use it to create and eventually query for those donuts.

+1. Create a `db` directory.
+Inside there, create a `schema.js` file.
-1. Inside the `db` directory in `schema`, you will create your schema in this file.
+2. Inside the `db` directory in `schema`, you will create your schema in this file.
 Follow the prompts to guide you.

 To start your schema: